-We determined parent-offspring relationships of Yaak grizzly bears using sample genotypes from 1986-2019.
+We determined parent-offspring relationships of Yaak grizzly bears using sample genotypes from 1986-2020.
 A majority of our detected sample in the Yaak descends from female grizzly bear 106 (Figure 8).
 She produced five known litters, and her matrilines tie to 58 known first, second, and third generation offspring.
 In 2018, we identified her first fourth generation offspring, male Y38004M, presumed dead in 2019.
-In 2019, two more fourth generation cubs were detected (cub-of-the-year offspring of female 842).
-Both died in 2019 (natural mortality).
-Since 1986, we have genetically detected 41 female grizzly bears in the US Yaak and BC Yahk, 28 (68%) of which are direct maternal descendants of bear 106.
-Since 2014, all female bears detected in the US Yaak are her maternal descendants.
-In 2015-2019, we detected 1 daughter, 7 granddaughters, and 5 great-granddaughters of 106.
+In 2019, two more fourth

-&lt;sup>2 2012 results from USGS population estimation study (Kendall et al. 2016).
-2013-20 efforts are from USFWS coordinated efforts.
+2 2012 results from USGS population estimation study (Kendall et al. 2016).
+2013-21 efforts are from USFWS-coordinated efforts.

-&lt;sup>3Totals are through 2019.
-2020 genetic results from the lab are not yet complete.
+3Totals are through 2020.
+2021 genetic results from the lab are not yet complete.

-&lt;sup>4 Unique rub locations.
+4 Unique rub locations.
 Some rub locations visited multiple times among years.

-&lt;sup>5Some individuals captured multiple times among years.
+5Some individuals captured multiple times among years.